 What will Shabbat services and dinner be like this Fall?

-We’ll be offering a mix of different Shabbat options this Fall where we will continue to gather together for Shabbat either virtually or in small socially distant groups outside.
+We’ll be offering a mix of different Shabbat options this Fall where we will continue to gather together for Shabbat in-person!

 Will UM Hillel still have High Holiday services or other holiday celebrations?

 Yes!
 Sign up here.

 Calling all innovators, entrepreneurs, and movers and shakers!
 This is the space for you to make your ideas come to life, to create programs and leadership opportunities for the U. This incubator provides professional development, funding, and the chance to make your mark as a Jewish student leader.